tomit4/Auther/README.md

 following, but it is expected you already have them running on your host machine.
 You will need the following already installed and/or running:

+- git
 - nodejs/npm
 - postgresql
 - redis
 - docker (if planning to put this to staging)
+- openssl (if planning to put this to staging)

 **Development**